edelgrace/blog/content/post/2017-03-24-paint-nite-at-yuk-yuks.md

 ---
 One of the interns at my workplace suggested going painting as an activity that we could all do together.
 It seemed fun so we decided to give it a try!
 Paint Nite is a series of painting events held at bars, each session hosted by different people.

-That day we went to _Yuk Yuk&#8217;s Comedy Club_ which is a few minutes walk from Victoria Park Stampede.
+That day we went to _Yuk Yuk's Comedy Club_ which is a few minutes walk from Victoria Park Stampede.
 We were really confused about the food since there was no (or incorrect) information on the website.
 The food there is actually pretty good but definitely not enough to fill you up.
-Take &#8220;appetizers&#8221; literally.
+Take "appetizers" literally.
 We ordered chicken wings, potato skins,and nachos.
 The potato skins were absolutely delicious but only around 6 slices were made.

 [<img src="https://i0.wp.com/edelgrace.me/blog/wp-content/uploads/2017/03/wp-image-676443656jpg.jpg?resize=663%2C1179" alt="" class="wp-image-370 alignnone size-full"  data-recalc-dims="1" />][1]